DFE-Digital/apply-for-teacher-training/docs/developer-onboarding.md

 These steps can only be completed by members of the DevOps community.
 At the present time the contacts for this are Colin Saliceti, Vignesh Natraj or Karthik Kumar.

 1. Azure Portal
-   1. Log into the Azure Portal
+   1. Sign into the Azure Portal
    1. Go to the "Groups" blade
    1. Type "s106" into the search box
    1. Select the `s106-applyforpostgraduateteachertraining-Delivery Team USR` group
    1. Select "Members" from the menu on the left
    1. Click the "Add member" button and select the user(s) you wish to add and click the "Select" button to save the changes
 1. Azure DevOps
-   1. Log in to the Azure DevOps portal
+   1. Sign in to the Azure DevOps portal
    1. Click "Project Settings" at the bottom left of the page
    1. Select `Teams` under the General section of the menu
    1. Select `Apply Team` from the list of groups